ArayaTil/Defining-Instrumentation-for-Predictive-Maintenance-through-Machine-Learning-/README.md

 equipped with redundant instrumentation, was setup for a test run under different load conditions.
 Different levels of faults were introduced to the four components of the rig under different combinational scenarios to collect data at various points on the rig.
-The collected data was shared online at https://archive.ics.uci.edu/, “Condition Monitoring of Hydraulic Systems”.
+The collected data was shared online at https://archive.ics.uci.edu/, under the title “Condition Monitoring of Hydraulic Systems”.

 Please refer to the related article and python code for details.